Build apps in Google AI Studio

 When you run your prompt, AI Studio creates a complete application.
 By default, it creates a full-stack environment that can include:

-• Client-side: A web frontend (React is the default).
+• Client-side: a web frontend (React is the default).

-• Server-side: A Node.js runtime that allows for secure API calls, database connections, and npm package usage.
+• Server-side: a Node.js runtime that allows for secure API calls, database connections, and npm package usage.

 You can view the code that gets generated by selecting the Code tab in the right-hand preview pane.
 The Antigravity Agent intelligently manages multiple files across your stack, ensuring that changes are propagated correctly.